Hakata Weather in September

 Flea Market

-Gokoku Shrine often hosts a flea market in September, mostly around the middle or late part of the month, and this market is full of popular snacks, vintage trinkets and succulent plants, so why not put aside some time to explore it?
+Gokoku Shrine often hosts a flea market in September, mostly around the middle or late part of the month, and this market is full of popular snacks, vintage trinkets and succulent plants, so why not arrange some time to explore it?

 Advice for Visiting Hakata in September

-In September, locals enjoy holidays for two occasions: Respect for the Aged Day and the Autumn Equinox, and if the dates fall close together, Japanese have a five-day vacation.
+In September, locals enjoy two short holidays for two occasions: Respect for the Aged Day and the Autumn Equinox.
+If the dates fall close together, Japanese have a five-day holiday off work.
 Tough this situation is not common, it will happen in 2026.
-Except for these two holidays, the rest of time is the low season in Hakata where hotels and train or airline tickets can be booked easily at a lower cost, attractions and restaurants are unpacked and quieter, finally giving you a budget-friendly trip.
+Except for these periods, the rest time of September is the low season in Hakata when hotels and train or airline tickets can be booked easily at a lower cost, attractions and restaurants are unpacked and quieter, finally giving you a budget-friendly trip.